VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 ### Local DNS Server

-At this point I want to quickly explain the [Domain Name System (DNS)](https://aws.amazon.com/route53/what-is-dns/) protocol.
-DNS is how we can type `liamvanderpoel.com` into our browser and be routed to the actual IP address where my website is hosted e.g. `37.16.9.210`.
+The [Domain Name System (DNS)](https://aws.amazon.com/route53/what-is-dns/) protocol is how we can type `liamvanderpoel.com` into our browser and be routed to the actual IP address where my website is hosted e.g. `37.16.9.210`.
 This occurs because after I bought my domain name I went to my DNS provider and created DNS records that publicly store the mapping `liamvanderpoel.com` to `37.16.9.210`.
-We would like the same thing to occur inside our Tailnet and our local network, where any request ending in `internal.kelp.xyz` gets routed to the `slippery-server` machine.
-This requires running our own local DNS server.
+We would like the same thing to occur inside both our Tailnet and our local network, where any request ending in `internal.kelp.xyz` gets routed to the `slippery-server` machine.
+I achieve this by running my own local DNS server[^2].

+[^2]: If you want to instead use a public DNS server I recommend following ideas from [Easy, quick and free valid SSL certificates for your homelab](https://notthebe.ee/blog/easy-ssl-in-homelab-dns01/) and [Remotely access and share your self-hosted services](https://www.youtube.com/watch?v=Vt4PDUXB_fg&t=393s).

 #### Pi-hole